-$$dF = \frac{1}{2} \left(H(B \cdot n) + B(H \cdot n) - (H \cdot B)n \right) \tag{31}$$ where n denotes the direction normal to the surface at the point of interest.
+$$dF = \frac{1}{2} \left( H(B \cdot n) + B(H \cdot n) - (H \cdot B)n \right)$$ (2.16)

+where n denotes the direction normal to the surface at the point of interest.
 The net force on an object is obtained by creating a surface totally enclosing the object of interest and integrating the magnetic stress over that surface.

-While an integration of (31) theoretically gives the magnetic force on an object, numerical problems arise when trying to evaluate this integral on a finite element mesh made of first-order triangles.
-Though the solution for vector potential A is relatively accurate, the distributions of B and B are an order less accurate, since these quantities are obtained by differentiating the trial functions for B. That is, B is described by a linear function over each element, but B and B are piece-wise constant over each element.
-Errors in B and B can be particularly large in elements in which the exact solution for B and B changes rapidly-these areas are just not well approximated by a piece-wise approximation.
-Specifically, large errors can arise in the tangential components of B and B in elements adjacent to boundaries between materials of different permeabilites.
+While an integration of (2.16) theoretically gives the magnetic force on an object, numerical problems arise when trying to evaluate this integral on a finite element mesh made of first-order triangles.
+Though the solution for vector potential A is relatively accurate, the distributions of B and H are an order less accurate, since these quantities are obtained by differentiating the trial functions for A. That is, A is described by a linear function over each element, but B and H are piece-wise constant over each element.
+Errors in B and H can be particularly large in elements in which the exact solution for B and H changes rapidly-these areas are just not well approximated by a piece-wise approximation.
+Specifically, large errors can arise in the tangential components of B and H in elements adjacent to boundaries between materials of different permeabilites.
 The worst errors arise on this sort of interface at corners, where the exact solution for B is nearly a singularity.

-The upshot is that if stress tensor is evaluated on the interface between two different materials, the results will be particularly erroneous.
+If the stress tensor integral is evaluated on the interface between two different materials, the results will be particularly erroneous.
 However, the stress tensor has the property that, for an exact solution, the same result is obtained regardless of the path of integration, as long as that path encircles the body of interest and passes only through air (or at least, every point in the contour is in a region with a constant permeability).
 This implies that the stress tensor can be evaluated over a contour a few elements away from the surface of an object-where the solution for B and H is much more accurate.
 Much more accurate force results will be obtained by integrating along the contour a few elements removed from any boundary or interface.
 The above discussion is the rationale for the first guideline for obtaining forces via stress tensor: